 Shower Maintenance Tips

-If you have multiple people sharing one shower, then it’s extremely important that you check off showerhead and drain maintenance.
+If you have multiple people sharing one shower, then it’s extremely important that you check off the showerhead and drain maintenance.
 Just like you clean an aerator, you should do the same thing for your showerhead.
 All you have to do is fill a bag with vinegar and tie it to the showerhead.
 After a few hours, or once the mineral deposits have dissolved, you can remove the vinegar.

 You should also purchase a drain cover for your shower drain.
 This will catch any hair and other things that may float into your drain and cause clogs.
-If your shower has been slow draining lately, there are a few things that you can do:
+If your shower has been slowly draining lately, there are a few things that you can do: